How to Choose Educational Apps That Actually Teach

 - Playing a puzzle or strategy game

-- Video calling a grandparent and having a conversation
+- Video calling Ah Ma and having a conversation

-The benefit: Active screen time engages the same cognitive skills as non-digital learning — attention, memory, problem-solving, pattern recognition.
-When the content is curriculum-aligned, it can directly build academic skills.
+The benefit: Active screen time uses the same cognitive skills as non-digital learning — attention, memory, problem-solving, pattern recognition.
+When the content is curriculum-aligned, it directly builds academic skills.

 A Practical Test

 Ask yourself: "If I turned off the screen right now, would my child notice within 10 seconds?"
-If yes — they are actively engaged.
-If they would keep sitting there for another minute before realising — they are in passive consumption mode.
+If yes — they're actively engaged.
+If they'd keep sitting there for another minute before realising — that's passive consumption mode.

 What Makes an Educational App Actually Educational